City of Cape Coral - Come see our waterfront wonderland, with miles of canals ...... it's a boater's paradise!

 We can understand why, we think it's a terrific place to live!

-Not only does Cape Coral have the largest population in Southwest Florida, at 154,305 as of 2016; it also covers the largest area, at 120 square miles.
+Not only does Cape Coral have the largest population in Southwest Florida, at around 200,000 as of January 2022; it also covers the largest area, at 120 square miles.

 Yet, it has a small town feel with mainly residential areas, and a lot of those areas are on the water.